popraf/hexocean-django-recruitment-task/README.md

 #### Running the project
 Git clone the repository, then use `docker-compose up`.
 Once docker builds the images, API is served on local machine via `http://localhost:8000/`.

-This solution comes with pre-defined `.env` variables and without NGINX, therefore it is a development build.
+This solution comes with pre-defined `.env` variables and Celery on the same container as Django, without NGINX and S3, therefore it is a development build.

 #### Features
 - Asynchronous images processing to thumbnails using Celery and Redis
 - Easy user accounts tier and thumbnails height management using admin panel
 - This project comes with fixtures, initial data is loaded once image is built (but w/o images, thumbnails)
-  - Available users in initial data (login/password):
+  - Available users in initial data (account tier: login/password):
     - SU: test_user/test_user_password
     - Basic: test_user_basic/test_user_password
     - Premium: test_user_premium/test_user_password